webaverse/docs/docs/engineering/app/systems/screenshot-system.md

 ```
 - The above code is a common code that applies to `VRM` and loads the asset into context.
-- The loader uses MetaverFile Module that auto detects the extension type and returns the object as a scene app.
+- The loader uses Totum Module that auto detects the extension type and returns the object as a scene app.

 ```js